Operation Absolute Resolve – Venezuela

-The 160th Special Operations Aviation Regiment (Airborne), known as the “Night Stalkers,” is the Army’s premier special operations aviation unit.
-Masters of flying low, fast, and under cover of darkness, the 160th has supported missions from Grenada and Panama to Iraq, Afghanistan, and Somalia during Operation Gothic Serpent—the 1993 Battle of Mogadishu made famous in Black Hawk Down.
+The 160th Special Operations Aviation Regiment (Airborne), known as the “Night Stalkers,” is the U.S. Army’s premier special operations aviation unit.
+Masters of flying low, fast, and under cover of darkness, the regiment has supported missions from Grenada and Panama to Iraq, Afghanistan, and Somalia during Operation Gothic Serpent—the 1993 Battle of Mogadishu made famous in Black Hawk Down.
 Airborne Apparel Company is proud to offer reproductions and unique designs that celebrate the legacy of the 160th SOAR (A).

-The 160th Special Operations Aviation Regiment (Airborne) was formed in 1981 in the aftermath of the failed 1980 hostage rescue attempt in Iran (Operation Eagle Claw).
-The Army recognized the need for a specialized aviation unit capable of precision, long-range, low-level flying in support of special operations forces.
-From its inception, the 160th was trained and equipped to fly where others could not—earning the nickname “Night Stalkers.”
+Formed in 1981 in the aftermath of the failed 1980 hostage rescue attempt in Iran (Operation Eagle Claw), the 160th was created to provide a dedicated aviation capability for special operations forces.
+The Army recognized the need for a unit capable of precision, long-range, low-level flight in the most demanding conditions.
+From its inception, the regiment trained to fly where others could not—earning the nickname “Night Stalkers.”

 Early Operations